 At the end of each Google Slide presentation, videos present the same material in short clips.
 [Note: I have no control over people removing their videos from the Internet.
-Because of this, I have tried to provide more than one video option for each lesson.]
-I find that presenting the lesson’s information using a different media really aids in student retention of the material.
+Because of this, I provided more than one video option for each lesson.]
+I find that presenting the lesson’s information using different media really aids in student retention of the material.

 Activity # 5 – Quiz

-A short quiz in both Google Forms and printable versions is provided for each lesson.
-Depending on the level of your students, this can be an open notes or closed notes quiz.
+A short quiz is provided for each lesson.
+You’ll find both Google Forms and printable versions.
+Depending on the level of your students, this can be an open-notes or closed-notes quiz.

 Activity # 6 – Hands-On Activity

-Activity 6 includes hands-on/interactive activities that work with the lesson.
-Some lessons include interactive Google Slides where students move pieces around to label maps, make timelines, etc. Some lessons contain links to sections of my website where students can complete online crossword puzzles, play hangman, and so on.
+Activity 6 includes hands-on activities that work with the lesson.
+Some lessons include interactive Google Slides where students move pieces around.
+Students label maps, make timelines, etc. Some lessons contain links to sections of my website where students can complete online crossword puzzles, play hangman, and so on.
 Other lessons include craft suggestions and recipes that can be done in the classroom.
 I like to include at least two short crafts or one longer craft for each unit.

 - Project Grading Rubric